jason-donner/spotify-monthly-listener-extract/README.md

 - Results and logs are always saved in the `results/` folder inside the project.
 - Designed for both automation and interactive use.
 - Supports command-line arguments for output file, logging, and limits.
-- **No hardcoded file paths:** All paths (including ChromeDriver and user data directory) are configurable via command-line arguments or environment variables.
+- **No hardcoded file paths:** All paths (including ChromeDriver) are configurable via command-line arguments or environment variables.
-- Easy automation with a batch file and Windows Task Scheduler.
 - Clean project structure with all source code in `src/`.

 ---